Store and reuse values using variables

 Under All variables in the variables pane, you can view and update variables and vault secrets that are available from your Postman elements.
 For requests that reference a variable or vault secret, select All variables to display all variables and vault secrets a request can access.
 Variables and vault secrets in this section can be referenced and resolved in the element that's open.

 You can edit the current value of a variable or vault secret that's available from an element.
-Select Variables to open the variables pane, delete the existing value next to a variable or vault secret, then enter a new value.
+Select Variable list icon Variables to open the variables pane, delete the existing value next to a variable or vault secret, then enter a new value.

-You can also take the following actions to update the variables and vault secrets available from your element:
+You can also take the following actions to update the variables and vault secrets from the variables pane:

 An empty variable is a variable that doesn't have a current value and is referenced in a request.